This post was done on behalf of one of our regular visitors and commenters Sylvie.

 Step 2.
 Mix some Ammonia with red wine and soak the ball or balls in the solution.

 Step 3.
 Throw it into the hole that the skunk love to hide in.
 And there you have no more of the pesky critters.

 Solution #2 Mothballs

-Get some moth balls and place five into a small plastic bag.
+Get some mothballs and place five into a small plastic bag.
 Crush one or two of the mothballs to get some intensity.
-Poke lote of holes into that plastic bag and throw in the lodge areas of the skunk.
+Poke lots of holes into that plastic bag and throw in the lodge areas of the skunk.
 Works like a charm for both mama and baby skunks.

 There are a few traps such as Ztrap or Racoon trap which are more technical but can work also.